-Why this is important: Financial regulators provide critical oversight and support for consumers trying to set the record straight about their credit report.
+Why this is important: Financial regulators provide critical oversight and support for consumers trying to set the record straight about their credit reports.

-Who this affects most: This should be a last resort, but if you have not been able to get removal of old debts by contacting the credit bureaus or the company directly, financial regulators may be able to help.
+Who this affects most: This should be a last resort, but if you have not been able to get old debts removed by contacting the credit bureaus or the company directly, financial regulators may be able to help.